alaneicker/react-boilerplate/README.md

 # React Project Boilerplate

-A project boilerplate that supports both client-sise and server-side React applications.
+A project boilerplate that supports both client-side and server-side React applications.

 ### Setup